Key Takeaways

 The appeals process in 2024 saw additional briefs, showing the cryptocurrency industry’s ongoing concern about the case’s impact on regulation and market stability in the US.

-Ripple’s leadership has been vocal about the ruling.
+Ripple’s leadership was vocal about the ruling.
 Ripple CEO Brad Garlinghouse remarked, “This is it – the moment we’ve been waiting for.
 The SEC will drop its appeal – a resounding victory for Ripple, for crypto, every way you look at it.”

 Similarly, Ripple’s chief legal officer Stuart Alderoty stated on X, “Today, Ripple moves forward — stronger than ever.
 This landmark case set a precedent for the domestic crypto industry.”

-Despite the industry’s enthusiasm and the significant victory for Ripple, experts note that the SEC’s decision does not establish a binding legal precedent.
+Despite the industry’s enthusiasm and the significant victory for Ripple, experts note that the SEC’s decision did not establish a binding legal precedent.

-The Ripple vs. SEC case is a pivotal moment for the cryptocurrency industry, with billions at stake and the future of digital asset regulation on the line.
-Filed in 2020, the lawsuit questioned XRP’s classification as a security, exposing inconsistencies in the SEC’s approach through evidence like the Hinman emails.
+The Ripple vs. SEC case marked a pivotal moment for the cryptocurrency industry.
+Filed in 2020, the lawsuit challenged XRP’s classification as a security and revealed inconsistencies in the SEC’s approach, highlighted by internal documents like the Hinman emails.

 The Hinman emails included internal SEC discussions about a 2018 speech by former SEC Director William Hinman, where he said Ether was not a security.
 Ripple argued these emails highlighted the SEC’s inconsistent stance on cryptocurrencies and supported their claim that XRP was not a security.
 Programmatic sales involve XRP sold to retail investors on exchanges through automated trading.
 Institutional sales are direct, large-scale XRP sales to institutions like hedge funds, often with contracts and discounts.
 This distinction was key in Judge Torres’ decision.
 The ruling largely upholds Judge Torres’ 2023 decision by confirming that XRP sales made programmatically (i.e., retail transactions) are non-securities, while institutional sales remain classified as securities—with some regulatory modifications that ease Ripple’s obligations.
 This outcome provides clearer regulatory guidelines for the crypto industry, though it stops short of setting a binding legal precedent.Why were the ‘Hinman emails’ so important to Ripple’s defense?